 Binding Type: Digital

-It is considered as vital and frivolous, historical and contemporary, factual and subjective, good and bad.
-Again, this new 7th edition reflects a wide range of material from the disciplines of leisure studies, sociology, psychology, economics, political science, history, anthropology, geography, the humanities, and media and cultural studies.
+Pastimes (7th ed.) introduces the phenomenon of leisure and reflects a wide range of material from the disciplines of leisure studies, sociology, psychology, economics, political science, history, anthropology, geography, the humanities, and media and cultural studies.

 Part 1 – Leisure as a Condition of Being Human: Personal Context